 Combining TSR and TMR

 Earlier, we compared TSR to TMR, but that was just to distinguish between their end goals.
-In truth, it is far more likely that TMR and TSR will be combined.
-This has already been done several times.
-If this proves to be the ideal solution, the definition of TMR may eventually expand to include TSR.
+In truth, it is far more likely that TMR and TSR will be combined, as they were in the videos at the start of this article.

 How Amputees Should Use This Information

 As is the case with most of the articles that we write, this article is mainly intended to put this subject on your radar.
-If you’re interested in TSR, we strongly urge you to talk to your doctor for more details.
-We say this because even after reading every article and scientific study we could find on TSR, we’re still a little foggy on its current status.
-At least your doctor can call a surgeon for the latest updates.
+If you’re interested in TSR, we strongly recommend that you talk to qualified medical personnel as your primary source of information.
+Unlike with TMR and even RPNI, the information available on the internet is still too incomplete for effective personal research.

 For a quick summary of all related surgical techniques, see Surgical Techniques That Improve the Use of Bionic Limbs.